SoftwareMaintenanceEvolution/tutorial-1-namii02/README.md

 # Introduction
 Hi!
 I'm Iman, a student in the Software Maintenance and Evolution course.

-I expect to learn a lot about modern software maintenance practices and how to work with legacy systems.
-- **Course expectations**: To gain hands-on experience in maintaining and evolving software.
+### 🎯 Software Maintenance: My Mission

+In the **Software Maintenance** course, I hope I can do the following:

+- 🛠️ **Refactoring web applications** to make them faster and more efficient.
+- 🔍 Understanding how to maintain large-scale web systems and **optimize legacy codebases**.
+- 🔧 Mastering tools that track bugs, improve web performance, and **ensure smooth deployment**.

 ---
+### I like to play games so i just used this to represent myself

 ![Profile Picture](https://github.com/SoftwareMaintenanceEvolution/tutorial-1-namii02/blob/profile-upload/dualsense.jpeg)